NaomiDemolli/Bioinformatics_project/README.md

 - enhancers: DNA sequences that help induce transcription of a gene, but they're far from the gene itself (this makes more difficult the identification of these regions)
 << The CRRs, through interactions with proteins and TFs, help specify the formation of different cell types and to respondo to changing physiological conditions.
 Deciphering the active CRRs in each cell type is a fundamental step to uncover the misregulations underlying numerous human genetic diseas >>

+### Goal of the project
+This project aims to design a good experimental setup for a classification problem on bioinformatics data.
+The project focuses on learning how to desing model and experimental approaches to obtain statistically reliable results.

 ### Dataset
 <i> (retrieve_dataset.py, retrieve_sequences) </i>